-Many of Erye's current products are injectible antibiotics, the primary customers for which are state-controlled hospitals.
+Many of Erye's current products are prescription antibiotics that it sells through distributors, in many cases to state-controlled and private hospitals.

-State-controlled hospitals are the primary customers for many of Erye's current products.
+State-controlled and private hospitals are the primary users for many of Erye's current products.
 The prices paid by such hospitals and the timing of payment for products purchased are, to a large extent, dependent on government policy, which is susceptible to change.
 Accordingly, there can be no assurance that Erye's pricing structure for many of its products or the timing of the revenues from the sales of those products will continue.
 A change in government policy resulting in a reduction to the prices for any of Erye's injectible antibiotics, or the timing of payment for products purchased, could have a material adverse effect on Erye's, and our, results of operations and financial condition.
+Despite the above, the majority of the payment is received by Erye at the time of sale to the distributor.